Arkansas Diminished Value Claims

 MFA Insurance Co. v.
 Citizens National Bank of Hope, 545 S.W.2d 70 (Ark.
 1977)

-The Arkansas Supreme Court held that when repairs do not substantially restore a vehicle to its former condition and value, the proper measure of damages is the difference in the vehicle’s value before the accident and its value after the accident and repairs.
+The Arkansas Supreme Court held that when repairs don't substantially restore a vehicle to its former condition and value, the proper measure of damages is the difference between the vehicle's value before the accident and its value after the accident and repairs — confirming diminished value as a legitimate element of property damage in Arkansas.

 Below are answers to common questions about Arkansas diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Can I recover diminished value in Arkansas after repairs are complete?
+• Can I still recover value loss after the repairs are finished?

 Yes.
-Even properly repaired vehicles may experience measurable resale loss due to accident history.
+Even a properly repaired vehicle can carry a measurable resale loss because of its accident history.

-• Can I file diminished value against my own insurance in Arkansas?
+• Can I file this against my own insurer?

-Generally no, unless specifically provided for in the policy.
+Generally no, unless your policy specifically provides for it.

-Arkansas generally allows three years for property damage claims.
+Arkansas generally allows three years from the accident date for property damage claims.

 Still have a question?